- Written By Jennifer Schell

 Some annuities give the owner a window of time after the annuity matures to decide whether to take the money out.
 If the money is left in the annuity, it may create a new contract, restarting the surrender period.

-- Financial Objectives: Do you need guaranteed income for life, or is access to your underlying funds more important?
+- Do you need guaranteed income for life, or is access to your underlying funds more important?

-- Tax Treatment: Annuities grow tax deferred, meaning the untaxed funds are taxed as income when they are withdrawn.
+- Annuities grow tax-deferred, meaning the funds are not taxed as income until they are withdrawn.
 If you withdraw the funds all at once, there will be a larger tax payment due.

 Other factors to consider include how long you expect to live.
 If you are in poor health and have a shorter life expectancy, annuitization may not make sense.
-On the other hand, if your life expectancy is short because of actuarial estimates, your annuity payments will be smaller.
+On the other hand, if your life expectancy is short because of actuarial estimates, your annuity payments will be larger than those for a person with a long life expectancy.

 Annuity.org writers adhere to strict sourcing guidelines and use only credible sources of information, including authoritative financial publications, academic organizations, peer-reviewed journals, highly regarded nonprofit organizations, government reports, court records and interviews with qualified experts.
 You can read more about our commitment to accuracy, fairness and transparency in our editorial guidelines.